Grandview Trail to Horseshoe Mesaprint

 Looking for a backpacking trip that is a bit shorter and less of a challenge?
 Take a trip out and back along the Grandview Trail to Horseshoe Mesa and explore the copper mining camps abandoned in the late 19th century.
 While you are there, test your fears of the dark, small places and bats in the Cave of the Domes - the only cave open to Grand Canyon visitors.
 The cave is also a possibility for the Escalante Route trip as well.
 You can do a hike as short as 2 days including camping on Horseshoe Mesa, extend it by a couple days and hike down to Cottonwood and Hance Creeks.
 Any way you decide to explore this area of Grand Canyon, you will experience an adventure like none other.

-The trail has some narrow and steep spots so occassionaly you may have your stomach in your throat.
+The trail has some narrow and steep spots so occassionally you may have your stomach in your throat.
 Just swallow - it will go back down!
 The views all the way to the mesa are fantastic and distracting and you will soon realize you got there without any major distress.
-In fact, it is not until we reach camp that you will notice your legs are a bit tired.
-Once we arrive on the mesa, will we encounter historical sites of the copper mining that once occurred here in the late 1800s.
+In fact, it is not until the group reaches camp that you will notice your legs are a bit tired.
+Once on the mesa, the group will explore historical sites of the copper mining that once occurred here in the late 1800s.
 Mineshafts, equipment and structures still exist on the mesa and are now part of the historical record of Grand Canyon.

 This hike is an out and back but guaranteed you will see the canyon from a whole different perspective as you are hiking out on the last day.